thomaspatzke/logstash-linux/README.md

     * [SpamAssassin spamd](https://github.com/ajmyyra/logstash-mail-log)
     * GeoIP postprocessing of client IPs

 Default output is a local Elasticsearch instance.
-Indices are created per log file (apache, auth and mail) and month.
+Indices are created per log file (httpd_access, httpd_error, auth and mail) and month.

 Searches, visualizations and dashboards for Kibana are included for the areas mentioned above: